 Looking for a more natural and subtle way to enhance your breasts?
-While breast augmentation remains one of the top cosmetic procedures for women year after year, there is growing popularity for an augmentation that doesn't rely on a saline or silicone implant: a fat transfer breast augmentation.1
+While breast augmentation remains one of the top cosmetic procedures for women year after year, there is growing popularity for an augmentation that doesn't rely on saline or silicone implants: a fat transfer breast augmentation.1

 A fat transfer breast augmentation allows excess fat from other parts of the body to be removed and used to increase the size of the breast, creating more natural results by using your body's own tissue.2